Parapercis alboguttata

-Parapercis alboguttata, the bluenose grubfish, known also as the bluenose sandperch and whitespot sandsmelt, is a species of marine bony fish in the family Pinguipedidae, native to the western Indo-Pacific Ocean.
+Parapercis alboguttata, the bluenose grubfish, known also as the bluenose sandperch and whitespot sandsmelt, is a species of marine ray-finned fish in the family Pinguipedidae, native to the western Indo-Pacific Ocean.
 It was first described by the German-born, British ichthyologist and zoologist, Albert Günther, in 1872.

 Description

 The bluenose grubfish is a slender fish with a nearly cylindrical body at the front becoming flattened near the tail.
 It can grow to a length of about 28 cm.
 The eyes are large and near the top of the head, and the mouth is broad with three pairs of canine teeth at the front of the lower jaw.
 The snout is pale blue with yellow diagonal streaks.
 The fins are mostly white; the dorsal fin has five spines, the third and fourth being the longest, and twenty-two soft rays; the pectoral fin has seventeen to nineteen soft rays and the anal fin has a single spine and nineteen soft rays.
 The body is reddish above, with the margins of the scales being golden brown, and fades to white on the belly.
 There are two longitudinal rows of faint pinkish spots along the side of the body and a pair of more distinct reddish spots on the caudal peduncle.